Best dropper posts 2023 – drop your saddle and descend with confidence

 Expensive and not DIY serviceable

 If you like some Kashima-coated bling atop your trail or enduro bike frame, Fox’s Transfer Factory dropper is the solution.
-It features an ergonomically pleasing remote and smooth actuation, but no matter how good this dropper looks, it remains very expensive – and the cost of ownership cannot be moderated by DIY servicing as you’ll need to have it tended to by an official Fox service center.
+It features an ergonomically pleasing remote and smooth actuation, but no matter how good this dropper looks, it remains very expensive – and the cost of ownership can't be offset by DIY servicing as you’ll need to have it tended to by an official Fox service center.

-KS LEV dropper post
+KS LEV dropper post on a white background

 KS LEV